from 17.10. is open a new long-term exhibition The 19th-Century Art from Neo-Classicism to Romanticism.

 The 19th-Century Art from Neo-Classicism to Romanticism

-In autumn 2014, the Collection of the 19th open its new long-term exhibition presenting a refined selection of paintings and sculptures dating to the first two thirds of the 19th significant core of the collection held by the National Gallery in Prague, accompanied by some loaned works the importance of which is irreplaceable given the development of the -century art.
+New long-term exhibition presenting a refined selection of paintings and sculptures dating to the first two thirds of the 19th significant core of the collection held by the National Gallery in Prague, accompanied by some loaned works the importance of which is irreplaceable given the development of the -century art.
 The unique collection, installed chronologically and divided into sections 19th according to styles, subjects and artists, will also include Austrian and German art.
 Visitors can look forward crucial works by the leading artists of the period − František Tkadlík, Antonín Machek, Josef Navrátil and August Piepenhagen, and an exclusive convolute of works by the painting dynasty of the Mánes family (especially those by Josef Mánes).

 The examples of the school of landscape painting headed by Maximilian Haushoferʼs at the Prague Academy will be, for example, the canvases by Adolf Kosárek and Bedřich Havránek, while the works by the students of the Christian Rubenʼs school of historical painting will guide visitors through both the history of the Czech lands and Europe.
 The brilliant paintings by Caspar David Friedrich, Johann Christian C. Dahl, Carl Spitzweg, Christian Morgenstern, Carl Rottmann, Friedrich Amerling, Ferdinand Georg Waldmüller and others will stand in for Austrian and German art and will serve to document the relations in the fields of fine arts and culture in the Central-European cultural space.
 The long-term exhibition will moreover display a wide selection of works by leading Czech sculptors, among them Václav Prachner, Václav Levý and brothers Josef and Emanuel Maxes.
 It will not only outline the development of Czech sculpture but also the process of adopting international influences and their specific transcription.